dnvriend/reactive-frameworks/README.md

 - Decrease of development times and maintenance risks.
 - More time to focus in business problems and elegant solutions.

+## Reactive Streams
+Reactive Streams is an initiative to provide a standard for __asynchronous stream processing__ with non-blocking back pressure.
+This encompasses efforts aimed at runtime environments (JVM and JavaScript) as well as network protocols.

+Handling streams of data—especially 'live' data whose volume is not predetermined—requires special care in an asynchronous system.
+The most prominent issue is that resource consumption needs to be controlled such that a fast data source does not overwhelm the stream destination.
+Asynchrony is needed in order to enable the parallel use of computing resources, on collaborating network hosts or multiple CPU cores within a single machine.

+The main goal of Reactive Streams is to govern the exchange of stream data across an asynchronous boundary—think passing elements on to another thread or thread-pool—while ensuring that the receiving side is not forced to buffer arbitrary amounts of data.
+In other words, back pressure is an integral part of this model in order to allow the queues which mediate between threads to be bounded.
+The benefits of asynchronous processing would be negated if the communication of back pressure were synchronous, therefore care has to be taken to mandate fully non-blocking and asynchronous behavior of all aspects of a Reactive Streams implementation.

+It is the intention of this specification to allow the creation of many conforming implementations, which by virtue of abiding by the rules will be able to interoperate smoothly, preserving the aforementioned benefits and characteristics across the whole processing graph of a stream application.

+Reactive Streams started as an initiative in late 2013 between engineers at Netflix, Pivotal and Typesafe (now called 'Lightbend').
+Some of the earliest discussions began in 2013 between the Play and Akka teams at Typesafe.
+Typesafe is one of the main contributors of Reactive Streams.
+Other contributors include Red Hat, Oracle, Twitter and spray.io.
+Work is under way to make the Java implementation of Reactive Streams part of Java 9, Doug Lea, leader of JSR 166, has proposed a new Flow class that will include the interfaces currently provided by Reactive Streams.

+Some reactive streams compliant implementations that are relevant to the discussion are:

+- [Akka Streams](http://doc.akka.io/docs/akka/2.4/scala/stream/index.html): Akka streams provides basic building blocks and components in the form of the [Alpakka](https://github.com/akka/alpakka) project to build complex processing graphs on the JVM based on the Reactive Streams Specification.
+- [Project Reactor](https://projectreactor.io/): Reactor is a second-generation Reactive library for building non-blocking applications on the JVM based on the Reactive Streams Specification.

+## Reactive Systems and Spring
+Spring MVC is the standard way for building microservices which means that you'll need a server that supports the Servlet standard and that also means that the execution model that comes out of the box when you use spring (boot) is thread-based, based on blocking
+IO APIs and based on a high level of mutability.

+These traits are not the best to build components that other components will come to rely on, as previously discussed in the Threaded vs Evented discussion.
+Of course in the future there will be some areas where the __reactive streams__ compliant component can play a part for creating back-pressured event-driven processing pipelines.
+As of Januari 2017 the libraries are not yet production ready and not yet production proven.

+Building reactive systems means recognising which parts of the system is message based and which part of the system is stream based.
+When it comes to Spring, the way to do inter-service communication is REST and that is implemented by means of Spring-MVC which means that you'll need a Servlet based server which means a threaded blocking model.

+Having so many blocking APIs at your disposal is a real risk when choosing to use spring-boot.
+When reading up on the subject I got the feeling that there are indeed some APIs that behave in a non-blocking fashion but it is pick-and-choose wisely.

+I can safely conclude that spring-boot is not yet ready to be called 'reactive' but I will admit that there is a lot of choice and functionality to quickly build systems out of, but I woudn't call those systems 'reactive' by any stretch of the imagination.

+I copied the following verbatim from the [following article](https://spring.io/blog/2016/07/28/reactive-programming-with-spring-5-0-m1) to make my point, so be very careful when choosing Spring as the high-available, highly performant __core__ of your reactive system:

+> You the developer can choose what’s better for your purposes (non-blocking vs blocking).
+If anyone tells you that synchronous or blocking is evil look the other way.
+It’s not and in reality it is a trade-off.
+Imperative style logic is simple to write and simpler to debug.
+Sure it doesn’t scale as well or as efficiently but that’s where the trade-off comes.
+There will always be many cases where imperative is just fine for the task at hand and others where reactive and non-blocking are a must.
+In a microservices scenario, you may even choose the implementation style per individual service, all within the same consistent programming model.

 ## Runtime dependency injection vs Compile-time dependency injection
 - Cake pattern vs Runtime dependency injection